yormmeee/Python-sample-app/README.md

     curl localhost:8000
     ```

-    You should see a response with details about the client and server.
+    You should see a response.

 ### Containerizing the Web Server